 It seems strange that there were vendors set up in the Temple courts selling animals.
 Usually Christians think of these people in a very negative light, since Jesus does run them out of the place and calls then a bunch of thieves.
 Christian preachers sometimes over-emphasize that the sellers were taking a very high profit from the Passover visitor who must by an animal at the Temple.
 I myself am guilty of drawing an analogy to buying food at an airport, it is always more expensive since there is no free market.
+(See this post on the Temple Incident in John 2)

 It was very difficult to travel to Jerusalem with a lamb for the Passover sacrifice.
 If it was injured or found to be in some way unclean, then the worshiper would not have a sacrifice for the festival.
 To assist people in their Temple authorities sold “pre-approved” lambs for people traveling from the Diaspora for the Passover Festival.